 I am a faculty member in the School of Arts at Brunel University in London and have taught at University of Winchester, Bath Spa University and Royal Holloway, University of London.

-I publish work in the field of performance studies focusing on areas including British alternative theatre history, street theatre, gender, sexuality, and digital research methodology.
+I publish work in the field of performance studies focusing on areas including British alternative theatre history, street theatre, gender, sexuality, and digital research methods.
 I hold a MA from UCLA and a PhD from Royal Holloway, University of London.

 Situationist Theatre Legacies and Participatory Spectatorship since 1964